sqmantha/U2-Project/README.md

 ## Project Task List

-Project Plan
+### Project Plan
-1. Clone or Fork the Starter Code.
+- Clone or Fork the Starter Code.
-2. Complete the “Brainstorming” section.
+- Complete the “Brainstorming” section.
-3. Complete the “Research” section.
+- Complete the “Research” section.
-4. Complete the “Choose a Wireframe” section.
+- Complete the “Choose a Wireframe” section.

-HTML
+### HTML
 Add HTML elements to your page, including but not limited to:
-5. Headings
+- Headings
-6. Paragraphs
+- Paragraphs
-7. Images
+- Images
-8. LinksLists
+- Links
+- Lists

-CSS
+### CSS
-10. Include a background color
+- Include a background color
-11. Change the color of the font
+- Change the color of the font
-12. Adjust image sizes
+- Adjust image sizes
-13. Style using classes
+- Style using classes
-14. Link a stylesheet to your page
+- Link a stylesheet to your page

-Formatting
+### Formatting
-15. Adjust the spacing of your page.
+- Adjust the spacing of your page.
-16. Adjusting the positioning of your page.
+- Adjusting the positioning of your page.

-Check Accessibility
+### Check Accessibility
 Check that the text is readable:
-17. Color contrast ratio of 4-4.5:1
+- Color contrast ratio of 4-4.5:1
-18. All images have alt attributes
+- All images have alt attributes